somedatapacket/docs.humio.com/content/sending_logs_to_humio/log_shippers/rsyslog.md

 ---
 title: "Rsyslog"
-draft: true
 ---

-The [Rsyslog](https://www.rsyslog.com) log processor is very popular and is being shipped with a some very popular Linux distributions, including Ubuntu and Centos.
+The [Rsyslog](https://www.rsyslog.com) log processor is very popular and is being shipped with some very popular Linux distributions, including Ubuntu and Centos.
 Rsyslog provides [a long list of plugins](https://www.rsyslog.com/plugins/), most importantly the [Elastic search output plugin](https://www.rsyslog.com/doc/v8-stable/configuration/modules/omelasticsearch.html), which is supported by Humio.

 ## Minimal configuration